|No, not that complex plane ...|

 Examples: 3.6 + 4i, −0.02 + 1.2i, 25 − 0.3i, 0 + 2i

 You may be familiar with the number line:

 But where do we put a complex number like 3+4i ?

-Let's have the real number line going left-right as usual, and an imaginary number line going up-down:
+Let's have the real number line go left-right as usual, and have the imaginary number line go up-and-down:

 And here is 4 - 2i :

 - complex because it is a combination of real and imaginary,